Local authority leaders' board: Withdrawal of funding

 In June 2010, the new Conservative-LibDem coalition government announced its intentions to abolish regional strategies and return spatial planning powers to local government.
 These plans include the withdrawal of funding to the existing eight local authority leaders' boards with their statutory functions also being assumed by local councils.
 The boards may continue to exist as voluntary associations of council leaders, funded by the local authorities themselves.
-They continue to exist as regional groupings of the Local Government Association.
+They may continue to exist as regional groupings of the Local Government Association or as regional employers organisations.